Reviewed by Dr. Linda Simon MVB MRCVS.

 Boiled chicken is one of the safest and best foods for dogs with canine pancreatitis.
 This is a food choice you can offer your dog with confidence.
 You should try plain boiled chicken breast before you introduce any of the recipes above.
 Your dog should be able to digest this food easily.

 Sweet potatoes are another good food for canine pancreatitis.
 Sweet potatoes are high in fiber and low in fat, making them an excellent choice for healthy nutrition.
-If you combine sweet potatoes and salmon, your dog will have a perfect meal that is high in protein and fiber, without increasing his fat consumption.
+If you combine sweet potato and a white fish like cod, your dog will have a perfect meal that is high in protein and fiber, without increasing his fat consumption.

 Are carrots OK for dogs with pancreatitis?

 When your dog is diagnosed with pancreatitis, carrots are one of the best foods for him to snack on, and they can be included in some of the recipes above.
 Carrots are low in calories and fat but offer beneficial vitamins and minerals that are healthy for a dog’s digestive system.
-Your vet should OK carrots, especially if they are cooked.
+Your vet should be happy for you to offer carrots, especially if they are cooked.

 How can dogs with pancreatitis eat?